gavD/step-by-step-web-apps-with-lithium-php/_posts/2010-12-19-unscientific_benchmarking.markdown

 title:  Unscientific benchmarking
 ---

+_"Speed don't kill and I'm the proof" - Lemmy_

 What we need to do now is figure out roughly how much computar machines we need to make our application run!
 It depends on a lot of factors - most notably, how many users we are likely to need to support.

 If we assume we have 1000 Employees, and that 10% of them want to use this application at once, what we can do is benchmark the application and work out roughly how many servers we'd need.